techiediaries/techiediaries/_posts/2020/angular-9/php-angular/2019-03-13-angular-9-php-mysql-database.md

 ---
 layout: post
-title: "Angular 7|6 with PHP and MySQL RESTful CRUD Example & Tutorial"
+title: "Angular 9/8 with PHP and MySQL Database: REST CRUD Example & Tutorial"
 image: "images/content/angular.png"
-excerpt: "In this tutorial, you'll learn to create an example Angular 7 application with a PHP REST API on top of a MySQL database." tags : [php , angular, mysql, angular-fullstack-examples, angular-9-tutorials]
+excerpt: "In this tutorial, you'll learn to create an example Angular 9/8 application with a PHP REST API on top of a MySQL database"
+date: 2020-02-15
+categories: angular
+tags : [php , angular, angular-9, mysql, angular-fullstack-examples, angular-9-tutorials]
 ---

-In this tutorial, you'll create an example REST API CRUD Angular 7 application with PHP and MySQL back-end.
+In this tutorial, you'll learn to create an example REST API CRUD app with Angular 9/8, PHP and a MySQL database.

+## Building a Backend with PHP and MySQL Database

-You will be creating a simple RESTful API that supports GET, POST, PUT and DELETE requests and allow you to perform CRUD operations against a MySQL database to create, read, update and delete records from a database.
+You will be creating a simple REST API that supports GET, POST, PUT and DELETE requests and allow you to perform CRUD operations against a MySQL database to create, read, update and delete records from a database.

+## The Design of the MySQL Database

 For the application design, It's a simple interface for working with vehicle insurance policies.
 For the sake of simplicity, you are only going to add the following attributes to the `policies` database table: